StuartSul/Homemade_Neural_Network/README.md

 python3 runtests.py
 ```

-To generate your own test data with user-defined data relation, use the modules provided in tests:
+To generate your own test data with user-defined data relation, use the modules provided in tests folder:

 ``` python3
 from tests import test_global, test_classification, test_regression